FindLab/FindLab.github.io/source/_posts/midi-indexing.md

 A score following program is an agent to guess where place in a specific music score, the user is playing at right now.
 As hint by the word *guess* (or *fuzzy*), the program will output a confidence value to tell how confident it believes itself result.

 Now, what if we use a wrong score to follow?
-Obviously, any possible guessing won't be with a high confidence.
+Obviously, any possible guessing won't be with high confidence.
-Probably some fragment in user playing sequence is similar with the (wrongly) specific score someplace, but the matching must be highly fragmentized.
+Probably some fragment in user playing sequence is similar to the (wrongly) specific score someplace, but the matching must be highly fragmentized.
 If we measure the typical continuous following length with a proper confidence threshold, a normal score following will completely beat a wrong score following.

-So now we have a touchstone to check how well a music score match what user is playing, and if we run this program on all scores we possess simultaneously, we are able to pick the best matching score by results sorting.
+So now we have a touchstone to check how well a music score matches what the user is playing, and if we run this program on all scores we possess simultaneously, we are able to pick the best matching score by results sorting.
 Certainly, it's not practicable&#x1f604;.
 However, if we sieve off those obvious impossible candidates, and a small left magnitude can be affordable.
 So this is the rough phase, the design aim is fast and concurrency, not precise.
 And for possible candidates, rather let it go than kill.